SelinaLaveryDev/React-List-App/README.md

  - Clear/delete only marked items
  - Fetch data from at least one 3rd party API using Axios or fetch.
  - Make frequent Git commits with descriptive messages, explaining your commit.

-## Deployment
+## Technologies

- - Your React app must be deployed to GitHub Pages, Surge, or any hosting service.
-Applications that are not deployed will be considered incomplete.

-### Bonus Requirements

- - You should only attempt these bonuses if and only if you've satisfied the base technical requirements for this project.

-### React Router

- - Use React Router to handle multiple views.

-### React Hooks

- - Refactor your React app using hooks
+ - React

-### Another 3rd Party API

- - Incorporate another API in your application

-### Stretch Goals

- - Make the app Responsive
- - Save the data to localStorage or an API
- - Use 1 or more 3rd party API's with fetch or Axios.
- - Use 1 or more 3rd party libraries
- - Use a React component library like Ant Design, Bootstrap React, or Material UI
+ - Fetch
+ - Bootstrap
- - Use a CSS library like Bootstrap (tutorial)
+ - CSS
- - Add User Sign Up, Sign In, and Sign Out with Firebase and React Authentication (tutorial), alternative tutorial here (can be very challenging).

-## Process

- - I searched the web looking for a clean easy to use api, one that would be rich with data and reliable.
-Wyre Data API fit the bill, with hundreds of UK      restaurants listed.
+ - Wyre Data API

 ## Wireframe

  - I used Balsamiq to design roughly what I wanted for my main page layout.

 ![Weekend Away Wireframe](https://user-images.githubusercontent.com/114579141/215038089-61ad81ea-1d07-4243-8186-41dc985cc73c.png)

+## Process

+ - I searched the web looking for a clean, easy-to-use api, one that would be rich with data and reliable.
+Wyre Data API fit the bill, with hundreds of UK      restaurants listed.

+## Features

 The search form styled with React Bootstrap, indicated the user to enter the city they are looking to search